theywa/enketo-express-oc/README.md

 ------

-OpenClinica users, in addition to the above, may want to take special note of these recommended settings:
+OpenClinica users, in addition to the configuration documentation linked above, may want to take special note of these recommended settings:

 0. Set a secret value for `"account manager api key"`.
 1. The `"linked form and data server"` should have a non-empty value for `"server url"` to avoid bypassing the Account Manager API.
 E.g. leave the default value.